RenderMe-360/RenderMe-360/README.md

 * High Diversity: RenderMe-360 is a large scale dataset with 500 IDs and 243M frames in total, far exceeds other datasets.
 A wide diversity including era, ethnicity, accessory and makeup.
 Each subject capture about 20-30 performance parts in cluding expression, hair, and speech.
 * Rich Annotations: Rich and multimodal annotation far beyond other datasets: face landmark 2d & 3d, front-back matting, FLAME parameters, scan mesh, uv map, action units, appearance annotation and text description.
 ## Data Download
-The dataset will be released in May.
+The dataset will be released in June.

 ## Benchmark & Model Zoo